amidatelion/maso-dot-wiki/content/rules/combat/attacks.md

 ## Called Shots

+You may make a called shot against a target at a -5 to hit.
+This can be the wheel of a car, or some poor fuck's dome.

 ## Scaled weapnry

 Being hit with weaponry of a different scale is devastating.
 An infantry character hit by a vehicle weapon will likely not survive and will frequently be injured by a near miss.
 A vehicle hit by a ship-based weapon is likely scrap or have components blow off by a near miss.